intsystems/CreationOfIntelligentSystems_Simultaneous_fMRI-EEG/README.md

     </tr>
 </table>

-**Idea**: reconstruct images, which participants viewed during the simultaneous fMRI + EEG procedure
+**Idea**: Reconstruct images, which participants viewed during the simultaneous fMRI-EEG procedure

-**Novelty**: there is no method that uses a simultaneous fMRI-EEG signal (only fMRI / EEG separately)
+**Novelty**: There is no method that uses a simultaneous fMRI-EEG signal (only fMRI / EEG separately)

+## 💡 Abstract
+The study investigates the task of reconstructing visual stimuli from simultaneous functional magnetic resonance imaging (fMRI) and electroencephalography (EEG) signals.
+A novel method for reconstructing visual stimuli using diffusion neural networks has been proposed.
+A technique for encoding simultaneous fMRI and EEG data has been developed, and supervised learning has been applied to train the encoding architecture.
+Experiments were conducted on a state-of-the-art dataset with a large number of participants.